JonTDean/LearningIsFun/Data/Documents/CONTRIBUTING.md

-# Contributing to LLT
+# Contributing to Monastery

-Thank you for your interest in contributing to LLT!
+Thank you for your interest in contributing to Monastery!
 We value the contributions from the community, whether they are bug fixes, improvements, or new features.
 The following guidelines help to communicate how best to contribute to this project.

 ## Code of Conduct

-LLT has adopted a Code of Conduct that we expect project participants to adhere to.
+Monastery has adopted a Code of Conduct that we expect project participants to adhere to.
 Please read [the full text](/code_of_conduct.md) so that you can understand what actions will and will not be tolerated.

 ## How Can I Contribute?